ConejoCapital/HyperReplay/docs/REPLAY_WORKFLOW.md

 ### How It Works
 1. Load baseline account values and open positions from the clearinghouse snapshot (70 minutes before the cascade).
 2. Stream all fills (20:00–22:00 UTC) and misc ledger events in chronological order, updating account cash balances and position sizes.
+3. The ledger stream now captures **every** balance delta we observed on-chain (deposits/withdrawals, account-class moves, internal/sub-account transfers, spot transfers, vault deposits/withdrawals/commissions, rewards claims, liquidation overrides, etc.).
-3. At each ADL event, capture real-time account value, exposure, and unrealized PNL before the ADL adjustment executes.
+4. At each ADL event, capture real-time account value, exposure, and unrealized PNL before the ADL adjustment executes.

 ### Adapting to Future Snapshots
 - Replace the snapshot JSON files with the target block/time.